 When I came across Food and Wine‘s Steamed Bok Choy with Mapo-Style Pork photo, I really loved the concept, the color and textures.
 The recipe headnote billed it as “great for anyone looking to eat less meat” even though it used 1/2 pound of ground pork. ¯_(ツ)_/¯

-I used oyster mushrooms here which gave it a hearty feel, and loved how it played with the soft texture of the bok choy leaves and stem.
+In this dish, I used oyster mushrooms in place of traditional pork here, which gives it a hearty feel.
+I love how it played well with the soft texture of the grilled bok choy leaves and stem.

-You could sub one cup of cooked farro in place of the oyster mushrooms here if you’d like and if you don’t like or have bok choy, any sturdy green will do.
+If you don’t like oyster mushrooms or want to try something different, you could sub one cup of cooked farro in place of the oyster mushrooms here.
+And if the mushrooms look great to you and you don’t want to use bok choy, any sturdy green will do.

 Grilled Bok Choy with Oyster Mushrooms